Flora-King/Project2/README.md

 * Code Institure - Tutor support was very helpful.
 * Referenced and studied examples as well as documentation on W3schools website.
 * Referenced and studied examples on stack overflow website for code examples as well as solutions to similar issues/errors encountered.
-* Watched and studied various coding tutorials on www.youtube.com specifically these channels:- Easy tutorials, Coding Nepal, and Codding with Nick.
+* Watched and studied various coding tutorials on www.youtube.com specifically these channels:- Easy tutorials, Coding Nepal, and Coding with Nick.
 * The background images in this website were downloaded free from Pexels website.
 * Utilised Google fonts as well as Chrome Developer tools to test and view website responsiveness.
 * Used Lighthouse [from google's developer tools] to assess and generate accessibility reports mentioned above.